Table of contents

 This is all through employer of record (EOR) software like Deel that makes international employees’ compliance and payment issues almost non-existent.

-Employer of Record Source: Letsdeel.com
+Source: Letsdeel.com

 They can onboard your employees, create and sign their contracts, collect tax and employment documents, and run your payroll.